Ready to learn a few secrets to aging well? Here’s what you can do to nourish the mind, body, and soul as you progress through life.

 Research now shows that by eating more foods from plants and less foods from animals, you can help prevent cancer and heart disease, maintain a healthy weight and promote good digestion.

 Plant foods contain substances called “phytochemicals.”
 These natural compounds can help prevent cell damage that, over time, can lead to cancer.
 Along with vitamins and minerals, phytochemicals are also important for the health of your bones, heart and brain.

 Tip: Fill 1/2 your plate with non-starchy vegetables and fresh fruits, 1/4 of your plate with whole grains, & 1/4 of your plate with a lean protein source.
 Shop your farmer’s market weekly for locally grown produce.
 It’s cost effective, lasts longer, and tastes so much better!

 4. OPT FOR WHOLE GRAINS

 BROWN RICE, QUINOA, BUCKWHEAT, AMARANTH, AND EVEN POPCORN!

 When selecting a bread or pasta from the grocery store, make sure the first ingredient on the label reads “whole grain” or “whole wheat”.

 Whole grains contain more fiber than refined grains.
-A high-fiber diet slows digestion, increases fullness/satiety, lowers blood sugar levels, lowers blood cholesterol levels, promotes gut health, and protects the lining of the colon and prevents cancer.
+A high-fiber diet slows digestion, increases fullness and satiety, lowers blood sugar levels, lowers blood cholesterol levels, promotes gut health, and protects the lining of the colon and prevents cancer.